-The response of the polar jet stream to arctic amplification and changing meridional temperature gradients has been analyzed extensively (e.g., \cite{Barnes, Francis, Manney} and references therein).
-With the thermal wind equations in mind, we identify the mean latitudinal position of the polar jet stream, at any time $t$, with the location of the maximum value of the surface meridional temperature gradient.
-The surface temperature gradient is defined as,
+The response of the eddy-driven jet to arctic amplification \cite{Wang} and changing meridional temperature gradients has been analyzed extensively (e.g., \cite{Barnes, Armour, Francis, Manney, Mbengue, siler, yin} and references therein).
+With the thermal wind equations in mind, we identify the mean latitudinal position of the jet stream, at any time $t$, with the location of the maximum value of a meridional temperature gradient given by,